- Original article

 The indicator has several advantages we hope will make it useful for policy makers and the public at large.
 The methodology of the f-curve is simple; the data selection process is based on economic theory and intuition; the data sources are publicly available, and we provide the program codes and daily updates on https://github.com/dankaufmann/f-curve/.Footnote 2 Moreover, additional daily indicators that track economic activity are easily integrated in the modeling framework.

 There are various initiatives in Switzerland and abroad to satisfy the demand for reliable high-frequency information during the COVID-19 crisis.
 Becerra et al. (2020) develop sentiment indicators using Internet search engine data.
 Brown and Fengler (2020) provide information on Swiss consumption behavior based on debit and credit card payment data.
-Eckert (2020) develops a daily mobility index using data on traffic, payments, and cash withdrawals.
+Eckert and Mikosch (2020) develops a daily mobility index using data on traffic, payments, and cash withdrawals.
 For the USA, economists at the Federal Reserve Bank of New York estimate a weekly index of economic activity based on retail sales, unemployment insurance claims, and other rapidly available data on production, prices, and employment (Lewis et al. 2020).
 Moreover, Buckman et al. (2020) create a daily news sentiment indicator that leads the US traditional consumer sentiment based on surveys.
 Our paper is the first, to the best of our knowledge, to combine daily information from newspapers and financial market data in a daily measure of economic activity for Switzerland.

 In what follows, we describe the data and methodology.
 Then, we provide an analysis of the in- and out-of-sample performance.
 The last section concludes.